AmmarSahyoun/ARM_CI-CD/README.md

 ## Continuous deployment using separate ARM templates for json and Bicep
-### - CI checks on PR ensure templates quality and consistency.
+#### - CI checks on PR to ensure templates quality and consistency.
-### - CD pipeline triggers only if changes happened in a specific directory.
+#### - CD pipeline triggers only if changes happened in a specific directory.

 ### CI checks: